forsvarir/Mud/Roadmap.md

 * Tests run, with spring tests running as integration (mvn verify) and normal tests running earlier (mvn test).
 * Use message classes to send/receive server side
+* Encapsulate processing, away from controller

 ### Puzzles

-* Should `MessageSender` only deal with text and have responsibility for constructing messages from the string?
+~~* Should `MessageSender` only deal with text and have responsibility for constructing messages from the string?~~